vanshdoshi10/Tableu-Dashboard/Readme.md

-📊 HR Data Analysis Dashboard - Tableau Project
+# 📊 HR Data Analysis Dashboard - Tableau Project

-This repository contains a Tableau dashboard developed for Human Resource data analysis.
+This repository contains a **Tableau dashboard** developed for Human Resource data analysis.
 The dashboard provides interactive insights into various HR metrics like employee demographics, department-wise distribution, hiring trends, and more.

-🚀 Project Overview
+## 🚀 Project Overview

 The goal of this project is to analyze and visualize HR data to help organizations make data-driven decisions regarding workforce planning and management.

-🧩 Dashboard Features
+## 🧩 Dashboard Features

-📍 Employee Demographics: Age, gender, and marital status distribution.
+- 📍 **Employee Demographics**: Age, gender, and marital status distribution.

-🏢 Departmental Overview: Headcount and turnover rate by department.
+- 🏢 **Departmental Overview**: Headcount and turnover rate by department.

-🕒 Hiring Trends: Year-wise and month-wise recruitment trends.
+- 🕒 **Hiring Trends**: Year-wise and month-wise recruitment trends.

-📈 Attrition Analysis: Identify key patterns behind employee attrition.
+- 📈 **Attrition Analysis**: Identify key patterns behind employee attrition.

-🗂️ Job Roles & Education: Distribution across job roles and educational backgrounds.
+- 🗂️ **Job Roles & Education**: Distribution across job roles and educational backgrounds.

-📁 Files Included
+## 📁 Files Included

-Tableu_Dashboard.twb - Main Tableau workbook file containing the dashboard and visualizations.
+- `Tableu_Dashboard.twb` - Main Tableau workbook file containing the dashboard and visualizations.

-📷 Sample Visuals
+## 📷 Sample Visuals

-Include screenshots of the dashboard here (if possible)
+> _Include screenshots of the dashboard here (if possible)_

-🛠️ Tools Used
+## 🛠️ Tools Used

-Tableau Desktop: For building the interactive dashboard.
+- **Tableau Desktop**: For building the interactive dashboard.

-Excel / CSV (assumed): As the data source.
+- **Excel / CSV** (assumed): As the data source.